mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /lessonplan.md

 * What even is the humanities
 * Domain registration, professional portfolio stuff
   * This isn't a class about how to use WP, I'm expecting you to use this as a container.
-* Lots of time on assignments and grading
+* Lots of time on assignments and grading, BOX
-* Also time on environment stuff, time spent asssessing their laptop sitch
+* Also time on environment stuff, time spent assessing their laptop sitch
 * ICE BREAKERS

 ### Tuesday, 9/13/16